 RANK YOUR FAVORITE U.S. LICENSE PLATES

-Illinois' license plates currently rank
+Illinois' license plate currently ranks

 as the 33rd most popular in the country!